ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-3-1.md

-# Understanding the Impact of Organizational Conflict on Workplace Culture and Organizational Success

 Organizational conflict is an unavoidable aspect of any workplace, but its impact on workplace culture and organizational success can vary greatly.
 In this chapter, we will explore how organizational conflict influences workplace culture and discuss its implications for overall organizational success.
 By understanding these dynamics, organizations can proactively manage conflicts and foster a productive and harmonious work environment.